ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-allowlist}

 The `sdp` profile is available to allowlisted accounts only.
 Customers not on the allowlist cannot view or provision `sdp` volumes in the console, from the CLI, with the API, or Terraform.
 Existing `sdp` volumes are not impacted.
-To request access, contact your IBM account team or open a [support case](/unifiedsupport/cases/add){: external}.
+To request access, submit an [allowlisting request](https://forms.monday.com/forms/6f855ea28400d75ef31e540e39c1d31a?r=use1&SDSallowlist=)

 ## What functions are supported in this release of the `sdp` profile?
 {: faq}